Tracks12/BTS-ACMP-MVC/README.md

 ### XHR Route `/core/XHRRoute.php`

-Same procedure as for HTTP, except that instead of putting resources, we call the controller directly.
+Same procedure as for HTTP, except that instead of putting resources, **we call the controller directly**.

 ```php
 switch(services::isInput($_SERVER['REQUEST_URI'])) {